Libserg/moodle-mod_bigbluebuttonbn/README.md

 ==========================================
 BigBlueButton is an open source web conferencing system that enables universities and colleges to deliver a high-quality learning experience to remote students.

-# This modification is designed to work with several BBB-servers.
+## This modification is designed to work with several BBB-servers.

+## Work in progress!

+For each meeting, you can explicitly select a server or set automatic selection.
+With automatic selection, before you create a meeting, each time you search for the least loaded server.
+To set up automatic selection criteria, you need to install the optional local_bbbadm plugin ( https://github.com/vel21ripn/bbbadm ).

 The list of BBB servers is specified through the main configuration file.

+Each server must have three parameters defined:
+* server_url
+* shared_secret
+* server name

-'server_url' must be identical to 'server_url1'.
+'server_url' must be identical to 'server_url1',
 'shared_secret' must be identical to 'shared_secret1'.

 ```